wxqpxw/VFair/Readme.md

 ```

 # Datasets
-The preprocessed datasets can be found in the folders:
+The preprocessed datasets can be found in the following folders:

  * ```./data/datasets/compas/```
  * ```./data/datasets/crime/```
  * ```./data/datasets/law_school/```

-Due to the memory limitation of supplementary material, Uci Adult, CelebA, AgeDB are not included.
+Due to the memory limitation of supplementary material, Uci Adult, CelebA, and AgeDB are not included.